Sex Pistols: Sid Vicious replaces Matlock

 On 28 February 1977 McLaren announced Matlock was leaving the band because Matlock "went on too long about Paul McCartney."
 Although Matlock says he left voluntarily, Jones claimed in a contemporary interview that he was sacked because he "liked the Beatles".
 In 2005, Jones admitted that although Matlock was a good songwriter, he "didn't look like a Sex Pistol".
 (Note: See also later Lydon quote: Savage, Jon, England's Dreaming, pp. 307–308.)
 In 1990, Matlock described the reason as his bitter relationship with Rotten, exacerbated—in Matlock's account—by Rotten's attitude "once he'd had his name in the papers".
 Jon Savage suggests that Rotten pushed Matlock out to demonstrate his power and autonomy from McLaren.

+Matlock was replaced by Rotten's friend John Simon Ritchie, better known by his stage name Sid Vicious.
+McLaren stated that, much earlier in the band's career, Westwood had recommended Vicious as the Sex Pistols singer, saying he should "get the guy called John who came to the store a couple of times" to be the singer.
+When Lydon was recruited, Westwood said McLaren had got "the wrong John".

+Vicious had previously been the drummer of the Flowers of Romance, and drummed for Siouxsie and the Banshees for their debut show at the 100 Club Punk Special (where he was arrested after hurling a glass that shattered and blinded a girl in one eye).
+His actions helped contribute to the 100 Club banning punk bands, having also assaulted Nick Kent with a bicycle chain during a previous gig.

-Matlock was replaced by Rotten's friend Sid Vicious, previously the drummer of two inner circle punk bands, Siouxsie and the Banshees and the Flowers of Romance.
-According to Matlock, Rotten wanted Vicious in the band because "[i]nstead of him against Steve and Paul, it would become him and Sid against Steve and Paul.
+According to Matlock, Rotten wanted Vicious in the band because "Instead of him against Steve and Paul, it would become him and Sid against Steve and Paul.
 He always thought of it in terms of opposing camps."
-According to Jones, "to Cookie [Paul Cook] and me, it just didn't make any sense to have someone who couldn't play a note trying to fill Glen's shoes, but it was never about the music for McLaren ... from the minute Sid joined the band, nothing was ever normal again."
+Jones later stated, "to [Paul Cook] and me, it just didn't make any sense to have someone who couldn't play a note trying to fill Glen's shoes, but it was never about the music for McLaren ... from the minute Sid joined the band, nothing was ever normal again."
+McLaren also acknowledged that Vicious had no background with the instrument, stating, "when Sid joined he couldn't play [bass] but his craziness fitted into the structure of the band."

-Julien Temple, then a film student McLaren had employed to create a comprehensive audiovisual record of the band, agrees: "Sid was John's protégé in the group, really.
-The other two just thought he was crazy."
-McLaren later stated that, much earlier in the band's career, Westwood had told him he should "get the guy called John [Sid Vicious] who came to the store a couple of times" to be the singer.
-When Lydon was recruited, Westwood said McLaren had recruited "the wrong John".
+Lemmy Kilmister, the bassist of Motorhead, had previously attempted to teach Vicious, but said he was "hopeless".
+According to Chrissie Hynde, after getting recruited into the Sex Pistols, Vicious learned to play by staying up for 3 nights on speed playing along to the Ramones first album, Still, Lydon described the first rehearsals with him as "hellish".